Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Restart the Outlook app.

 There are chances that your Outlook profile might be corrupted and is showing the error because of it.
-The easy way to resolve this is to delete the existing profile and add the profile back again and check if this fixes the issue or not.
+The easy way to resolve this is to delete the existing profile and add the profile back again and check if this fixes the issue.

 3. Modify Outlook with Registry Editor